MooersLab/MooersLab/README.md

 #### RestructuredText

-This type setting language uses BibTeX and LaTeX Math.
+This typesetting language uses BibTeX and LaTeX Math.
 *RestructuredText* is used by some in the Python world to generate documentation.
 The annual SciPy Proceedings have been prepared with it for many years.
 It harnesses indentation, for better or worse.